alkatrivedi/Spandan/Readme.md

 - And many other features of this application will help in going contact-less and secure medical process in a
   hospital.

-## Spandan- A Multispeciality Hospital website, a Node.js Application, using MongoDB for database and osted on heroku.
+##### Spandan- A Multispeciality Hospital website, a Node.js Application, using MongoDB for database and hosted on heroku.

 ## To install and view locally